Beginning your job search and preparation for the same, you must have come across various suggestions about how to approach the preparations.

 What is a Guesstimate?

-For example, It is known that the age of 10+2 students in India is typically 18 years old.
-Aman is in class 12th, so it can be guesstimated that his age is around 18 years.
+For example, if you know most 12th-grade students in India are around 18 and you know that a student called Aman is in class 12th, it can be guesstimated that his age is around 18 years.

 Why are Guesstimates asked?